 Québec (Québec) G1K 8J5

-It is important that you send us the medical report before the deadline indicated in your letter to avoid the suspension of your driver’s licence or your right to obtain one.
+It is important that you send us your reports before the deadline indicated in your letter to avoid the suspension of your driver’s licence or your right to obtain one.

-You are required to report any health problem that could hinder your ability to drive safely, regarless of your age or the class of licence you hold.
+You are required to report any health problem that could hinder your ability to drive safely, regardless of your age or the class of licence you hold.

 We will study your declaration and send you a letter informing you of our assessment of the situation.